gardener/machine-controller-manager/docs/usage/machine-preservation.md

 > If `AutoPreserveFailedMachineMax` is decreased, preservation is stopped for older auto-preserved machines(earlier creationTimestamp) until the number of preserved machines is within the new limit.
 > If the number of failed machines exceeds the `AutoPreserveFailedMachineMax` limit at any given time, machines with more recent creationTimestamp are auto-preserved first.

+> Note: ⚠️Preserved failed nodes still count toward the total number of nodes unable to renew their leases.
+If this total — across both preserved and non-preserved nodes — exceeds the threshold configured (defaults to 60%) for
+> dependency-watchdog, then the components configured as dependent resources in dependency-watchdog (by default: kube-controller-manager, machine-controller-manager, and cluster-autoscaler),
+> will be scaled-down.
+Since a higher AutoPreserveFailedMachineMax value increases the number of preserved failed nodes, it also raises the risk of breaching this threshold.
+Please exercise caution when setting this value.
 ### Preservation annotations

 annotation key: `node.machine.sapcloud.io/preserve`